 Before utility locating, Project Managers must consider multiple factors.
 A professional locator must consider the size of the area, whether there are existing maps for the site, if there are visible utilities to connect to directly, and more.
 Additionally, locators must consider the type of surface being scanned, as different materials will reflect GPR signals differently.

-Traditional utility locating requires non-destructive testing equipment to identify subsurface utilities and obstructions.
-Here, we will briefly overview how our ground penetrating radar and EM locating equipment works.
+Traditional utility locating and marking services require non-destructive testing equipment to identify subsurface utilities and obstructions such as pipes and roots.
+Here, we will briefly overview how our ground penetrating radar and Electromagnetic (EM) locating equipment works.

 There are two primary utility locating methods: ground penetrating radar and electromagnetic (EM) locating.